Neptunium: Isotopes

 All nuclear data not otherwise stated is from the standard source:

 Twenty-four neptunium radioisotopes have been characterized, with the most stable being ^{237}Np with a half-life of 2.144 million years, ^{236}Np with a half-life of 153,000 years, and ^{235}Np with a half-life of 396.1 days.
 All of the remaining radioactive isotopes have half-lives that are less than 5 days.

-Isotopes lighter than the most stable one, ^{237}Np, decay primarily by electron capture although the lightest exhibit also or only alpha emission to become protactinium. ^{237}Np itself, being the beta-stable isobar of mass number 237, decays by alpha to ^{233}Pa, with very rare spontaneous fission.
-Heavier isotopes decay generally by beta emission.
+Isotopes lighter than the most stable one, ^{237}Np, decay primarily by electron capture, although some also decay by alpha emission to become protactinium. ^{237}Np itself, being the beta-stable isobar of mass number 237, decays by alpha to ^{233}Pa, with very rare spontaneous fission.
+Heavier isotopes generally decay by beta emission.

 The decay of ^{237}Np eventually yields bismuth-209 and thallium-205, unlike most other common heavy nuclei which decay into isotopes of lead.
 This decay chain is known as the neptunium series.
 This decay chain was virtually absent on Earth due to the short half-lives of all of its isotopes above bismuth-209, but is now being resurrected thanks to artificial production of neptunium (and uranium-233) on the tonne scale.

 This nickel-clad neptunium sphere was used to experimentally determine the critical mass of Np at Los Alamos National Lab.

-The isotopes neptunium-235, -236, and -237 are predicted to be fissile; only neptunium-237's fissionability has been experimentally shown, with the critical mass being about 60 kg, only about 10 kg more than that of the commonly used uranium-235.
-Calculated values of the critical masses of neptunium-235, -236, and -237 respectively are 66.2 kg, 6.79 kg, and 63.6 kg: the neptunium-236 value is even lower than that of plutonium-239.
-In particular, ^{236}Np also has a low neutron cross section.
-Despite this, a neptunium atomic bomb has never been built: uranium and plutonium have lower critical masses than ^{235}Np and ^{237}Np, and ^{236}Np is difficult to purify as it is not found in quantity in spent nuclear fuel and is nearly impossible to separate in any significant quantities from ^{237}Np.
+The isotopes neptunium-235, -236, and -237 are predicted to be fissile; although only neptunium-237's fissionability has been experimentally shown.
+Its critical mass is about 60 kg, only about 10 kg more than that of the commonly used uranium-235.
+Calculated values of the critical masses of neptunium-235, -236, and -237 respectively are 66.2 kg, 6.79 kg, and 63.6 kg: the neptunium-236 value is even lower than that of plutonium-239 and ^{236}Np also has a low neutron cross section.
+However, a neptunium atomic bomb has never been built because uranium and plutonium have lower critical masses than ^{235}Np and ^{237}Np, and ^{236}Np is difficult to purify as it is not found in quantity in spent nuclear fuel and is nearly impossible to separate in any significant quantities from ^{237}Np.